-Even as simple as a tent or an outdoor classroom, a Child-Friendly Space plays an enormous role in giving a child a sense of normalcy amid chaos.
+As a tent, play yard or outdoor classroom, a Child-Friendly Space plays an enormous role in giving a child a sense of normalcy amid chaos.
 Children are especially vulnerable during emergencies and conflicts.
 Many have been traumatized, some separated from their families.
 These children are also at greater risk of being exploited, abused or trafficked.

 It also serves as a gathering place where unaccompanied children can be reunited with their families, while protecting them from exploitation and trafficking.

-Take a look at some of UNICEF's Child-Friendly Spaces:
+A look at some of UNICEF's Child-Friendly Spaces around the world: